agutieda/R-DEU/EXTENSIONS/README.md

-   model with the Quasi-Montecarlo Method described in the appendix of the paper, where the distribution of the discount rate follows a truncated normal distribution and a Gaussian copula is used to allow for correlation between risk and time preferences .
+   model with the Quasi-Montecarlo Method described in the appendix of the paper, where the distribution of the discount rate follows a truncated normal distribution and a Gaussian copula is used to allow for correlation between risk and time preferences.
 Run the script `RUN.m` in the folder to compute these estimates.

 5. The folder "**4-Compute-HD**" contains Matlab code to compute the